Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • active participation of parents in the life of the preschool educational institution.

-One of the priorities of my pedagogical activity is the ecological education of children.
-The main goal of which is to educate from the first years of life a humane, socially active, creative person who is able to understand, love the world around, nature, take care of it and protect it.
-I have implemented two environmental, educational and practical projects:
+One of the priority areas of my teaching activity is environmental education of children.
+The main goal, which is to educate from the first years of life a humane, socially active, creative personality, capable of understanding, loving the world around us, nature, treating it with care and protecting it.
+I carried out two environmental, educational and practical projects:

-The work on the Firefly projects was very interesting creative work.
-In step with the times, in cognitive, speech and communicative development.
-In the preparatory group, she introduced two more long-term projects into the practice of her work:
+The work on the Firefly projects was very interesting and creative.
+Keeping up with the times in cognitive, speech and communication development.
+In the preparatory group, I introduced two more long-term projects into the practice of my work:

 • creative, health-saving project “Healthy Baby”.